L65536/RealTimeSuperResolutionScreenUpscalerforLinux/README.md

 - [Models] Implement/integrate other AI models with pytorch.
 - [Windows/Linux] Look into alternative capture and display methods for speed up tips.
 - [SHADER] Cascade with other resizing shaders for support of random zoom ratio.
-- [GUI] Input passthrough to target app window.
+- [GUI] Input passthrough to source app window.

 # Acknowledgement and Special Thanks
 This project contains codes based on the following projects/libraries: